Eleven-Team-AI/Number-detection/README.md

 ## Selection of hyperparameters for plat detection model

 For experiments, we used Yolov5 nano.
+Image size is 640x640.

 | Epochs | learning rate |   opt | mAP 0.5 |
 |--------|:-------------:|------:|--------:|